-Collect and transmit many other kinds of data for scientific and edcuational uses, such as water-quality indicators; and
+Collect and transmit many other kinds of data for scientific and educational uses, such as water-quality indicators; and

-Provide trail users with navigational information plus descriptions of that specific location on the Bay 400 years ago.
+Provide trail users with navigational information plus descriptions of notable trail locations as they would have been 400 years ago.

-Information from the buoys is accessible to anyone at any time via the internet at BuoyBay.NOAA.gov and phone toll-free at (877-BUOY BAY)
+Information from the buoys is accessible to anyone at any time at BuoyBay.NOAA.gov.

 What's Special About These Buoys?

-While the buoys look much navigational buoys, the CBIBS "Smart Buoys" are loaded with sensors to collect a range of meteorological, physical, water quality, water level, chemical, biological, optical, and acoustic measurements.
-The information is relayed in near-real time from the buoys to the internet using wireless technology.
+CBIBS "Smart Buoys" are loaded with sensors to collect a range of meteorological, physical, water quality, water level, chemical, biological, optical, and acoustic measurements.
+The information is relayed in near-real time from the buoys using wireless technology.

 The immediacy and accessibility of information from these smart buoys helps people navigate the Bay, improve marine safety, and learn about the Captain John Smith Chesapeake National Historic Trail.
 However, the long-term value of these buoys will be found in applying the data to science-based bay restoration efforts and in educating people to be better stewards of the Chesapeake Bay.